 Iyengar Yoga’s attention to alignment and use of props to help students ‘into’ the poses means that it is ideal for beginners to gain optimal alignment and can be very therapeutic for people with postural issues.

-Try our Iyengar Yoga Programme for Beginners with Adela Serrano who will guide you through the Iyengar basics.
-Although designed for total beginners, it's also suitable for experienced yoga students who want to start practicing yoga from the Iyengar approach.
+Try our Iyengar Yoga Program for Beginners with Adela Serrano who will guide you through the Iyengar basics.
+Although designed for total beginners, it’s also suitable for experienced yoga students who want to learn an Iyengar approach.

 Iyengar Yoga for intermediate and advanced students

 Although Iyengar Yoga may not offer as intense a cardiovascular experience as, for example, a Vinyasa Flow or Ashtanga practice, it’s great for intermediate and advanced students too.
 Holding the poses for longer helps to develop strength and increase flexibility, as well as encourage a deeper connection to the breath and overall concentration.